akshayjadhav21/DevOps_Assignment/README.md

 # DevOps_Assignment
-The complete DevOps Assignment which includes problems of Automated Data Pipelines using Python, System Architecture, and related to Docker.
+The complete DevOps Assignment which includes problems of Automated Data Pipelines using Python with CLI, System Architecture, and Docker Deployment.

 **--------------------------------------------------------------------------------------------------------------**